campfireunion/docs/docs/1.0/flipside/references/settings/general-settings.md

 # General settings

-You can find the general settings by clicking on the gear icon on the [[studio / references / desktop interface]] and clicking on the **General** tab.
+You can find the general settings by clicking on the gear icon on the [[Flipside / references / desktop interface]] and clicking on the **General** tab.

 This is what the general settings looks like: